JonDWesley/child-enrollment/README.md

 # adult-enrollment

+#Build process:
-#create create the build, zip the following files and uplaod to Adobe Connect:
+1. Run "npx babel main.js --out- create the build, zip the entire /dist folder and upload to Adobe Connect.
-- /assets
-- index.html
-- main-compiled.js
-- stylesheet.css

 #TODO:
 1. Do not reveal next() button until audio has finished.